New Theed

-New Theed is a notified area in Srinagar city known for its historical significance and natural surroundings.
+New Theed is a notified area in Srinagar city in the Kashmir Valley of Jammu and Kashmir, India known for its historical significance and natural surroundings.

+The people of New Theed are actually from Chasma Shahi (Old Theed).
+And were resettled to the current new theed somewhere between 1940 and 1942 by Maharaja Hari Singh.
+Quoting my grandmother's statement, she says, "We had houses and properties there, but then the Maharaja sent us here."

 Location

 It is located about 20km from Srinagar city center.
 It is a well-known tourist attraction within the city.
 The gateway to the Dachigam National Park.
 The base point for undertaking trekking to the adjacent Mahadev Mountain peak.
 The land's topography is mountainous and is enclosed by Dachigam National Park on the east side.
 From the south side, there is the famous Harwan Garden below the foothills of the Zabarwan Range, which is also the entry point to the area.
 It hosts the Heritage Chestnut Garden and a Sericulture nursery.
 There is also a branch unit of Jammu and Kashmir Bank along with an ATM service.

-Education

-The area consists of the following schools: